TKKim93/APE/README.md

 # Attract, Perturb, and Explore: Learning a Feature Alignment Network for Semi-supervised Domain Adaptation

+### Acknowledgment

+The implementation is built on the pytorch implementation of [SSDA_MME](https://github.com/jwyang/faster-rcnn.pytorch) and we refer specific module in [DTA](https://github.com/postBG/DTA.pytorch)

 ### Dependency
 * CUDA 10.0 or 10.1
 * Python 3.6